FinixGameDev/maze-generator-docs/src/scripting_reference/cell.md

-# Cell
+# MazeCell
 class in FinixMakesGames.MazeGenerator.Core

 ## Description
 An Abstract Class that represents the basic unit of a maze.
-Similar to a node in a graph, the Cell is meant to represent a point in a maze [Grid](./grid.md) and it stores how that point connects to other neighbouring points/Cells.
+Similar to a node in a graph, the Cell is meant to represent a point in a [MazeGrid](./grid.md) and it stores how that point connects to other neighbouring points/Cells.

 ## Properties
 | Property | Description                            |